 If you’d like more help with your life mission statement, you can get a copy of my free workbook to help you get started by clicking here.

-I’d love to see some of your personal mission statements when they’re done.
-Share them with me in the comments section below!
+I’d love to see your personal mission statements when it’s done.
+Share it in the comments section below!